Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 A few hints:

 - If you will be buying Magic Your Way Tickets with the Park Hopper option and plan to visit a water park and/or DisneyQuest at least once, adding the Water Park Fun & More option is cheaper than buying a separate water park or DisneyQuest admission.
-Cost of the upgrade would be $23.43.
+Cost of the upgrade would be $26.62 on a 2-day or longer ticket.

 - If you will be spending a lot of time at the water parks or DisneyQuest, consider buying a specialized annual pass for that one option (i.e. Water Park Annual Pass).
 It may be cheaper than buying individual admissions, adding the Water Park Fun & More option or upgrading to a Premium Annual Pass.